Krandheer/musings-with-randheer/content/index.md

 title: Home
 ---

-Hi there 👋,\n
+Hi there 👋,
 I'm a software engineer based in Bengaluru India.

-This is my [GitHub](krandheer.github.io) profile.
+This is my [GitHub](https://github.com/Krandheer) profile.

 Contact me at this [Email](mailto:gatuam.randheer.iitd.gmail.com)